Heritage and climate action in communities

 Who is it for?

 Community groups with an interest in exploring, recording and protecting the heritage of their local area.
-Your group doesn’t have to have an existing heritage focus to take part.
+Your group doesn’t need to have an existing heritage focus to take part.

 What does it involve?